Admissions

 My graduate program fosters a collaborative environment that allows me to develop as a research trainee.
 I feel strongly supported by the Schulich community, my fellow lab members and the guidance of my supervisor.
 There are a lot of funding opportunities available for graduate students, and the program also provides a social environment to help balance life with the demands of a graduate program.

 The purpose of the Collaborative Specialization in Developmental Biology is to create a community of graduate students with an interest in Developmental Biology and to provide specific courses to support and teach that community.
 Our aim is to train Developmental Biologists who will go on to make significant contributions to the field.
 Our program represents a wide range of interests within Developmental Biology.
 We have scientists working with embryos during their earliest stages of development as well as a strong group of researchers looking at the development of the late term fetus.
 Students can be studying the development of invertebrates, fish, amphibians or mammals within the specialization.
 This diversity will give students a broad and comprehensive experience in the study of how organisms are formed and how these early events can influence later life.
-The specialization is one of only two in Canada, and the only one to train students at the MSc level.
+The specialization is one of only two in Canada.

 Program Length